II liga: History

 The history of II Liga, or the third level of Polish football system, dates back to the Second Polish Republic.
-In 1927, the Ekstraklasa, also called State League (Liga Panstwowa) was established.
+In 1927, the Ekstraklasa, also called State League (Liga Państwowa) was established.
 Below the Ekstraklasa, there were several regional A Classes, which in most cases covered the territory of one Voivodeship (see Lower Level Football Leagues in Interwar Poland).
 Further below, there were B Classes (usually covering two-three counties), and, in the regions with enough football teams, C Classes (covering one county).

-On June 29, 1945 in Krakow, officials of the Polish Football Association (PZPN) established three-tier system of regional championships in Poland.
+On 29 June 1945 in Kraków, officials of the Polish Football Association (PZPN) established three-tier system of regional championships in Poland.
 The first level was, following the pre-1939 pattern, A Classes, followed by B Classes, and C Classes.
 This system remained in use until 1951, when in March 1952, it was replaced by four classes, 1st, 2nd, 3rd and 4th.
 Meanwhile, the number of teams in the second level of Polish tier was reduced from 40 to 14 (March 1953), which meant that as many as 26 teams were automatically relegated to the third level.
 As a result, there were 93 teams in the third level, divided into 8 groups.
-Six of these groups covered more than one voivodeship, while two groups (Katowice and Krakow) covered only their provinces, due to the football potential in those regions.
+Six of these groups covered more than one voivodeship, while two groups (Katowice and Kraków) covered only their provinces, due to the football potential in those regions.
 After the regular season, 8 winners played each other in two-level playoffs, with two winners winning promotion to the second level.

-On February 13, 1955, in Warsaw, Third League was officially formed, with four groups.
+On 13 February 1955, in Warsaw, Third League was officially formed, with four groups.
 This idea was abandoned after a month, due to financial reasons.
 Instead, in 1956, the Regional Leagues were established, with 15 groups.
 In 1960, Polish football switched from spring-autumn to autumn-spring system.
-First games of the new system took place on August 19, 1960.
+First games of the new system took place on 19 August 1960.
 26 February 1966, PZPN decided to reduce the number of groups to 4, with 16 teams in each.
 The Macroregional League, as it was called at that time, existed in that form until 1973, when Polish football officials decided to reintroduce the Regional Leagues, with 20 groups (since 1974 - 24 groups).
 In 1976, 8 groups were established, with 112 teams.
 In 1980, the number of groups was reduced to 4, but in 1982, again 8 groups were established.
-The system of 8 groups of the third level remained unchanged until 1998, with the exception of 1989/1990, when there were four groups.
+The system of 8 groups of the third level remained unchanged until 1998, with the exception of 1989–90, when there were four groups.